SAP-samples/btp-end-to-end-scenario-use-cases/build-code-with-ai-capability/README.md

 # Develop Full Stack BTP Applications powered by AI

-In this hands-on exercise, you will learn how to jumpstart your application development of a full-stack SAP Cloud Application Programming Model (CAP)-based application.
+In this hands-on exercise, you will learn how to accelerate the development of a full-stack SAP Cloud Application Programming Model (CAP)-based application and enhance it with AI capabilities.

+You will integrate SAP AI Core, a cloud-native runtime for managing the lifecycle of AI assets such as machine learning models, and inference workflows.
+SAP AI Core provides robust orchestration, scalability, and secure access to AI workloads, enabling the seamless embedding of intelligence into business applications on SAP BTP.

 # Business Scenario